undergrad-partner-school

 Overall, the University of Tennessee at Chattanooga provides students with a well-rounded educational experience that combines rigorous academics with experiential learning and a supportive community.
 From its diverse academic programs and research opportunities to its vibrant campus life and location, UTC offers students the resources and experiences they need to succeed academically and personally.
 Whether students aspire to pursue graduate studies or enter the job market, UTC equips them with the skills, knowledge, and network to achieve their goals and make a positive impact in their chosen field.

-Located in Chattanooga, TN and set in an urban environment, The University of Tennessee at Chattanooga is a public university.
-It has a campus size of 425 acres.
-This school uses a semester-based calendar.
-It has an acceptance rate of 82%.
-The freshman retention rate at The University of Tennessee at Chattanooga is 72.5% and the six-year graduation rate is 52%.
+The University of Tennessee at Chattanooga is a public university located in Chattanooga, TN and set in an urban environment.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 77%.
+The freshman retention rate at The University of Tennessee at Chattanooga is 74% and the six-year graduation rate is 53%.

-For freshmen, the application deadline for this school is May 1.
-For transfer students, the application deadline is July 1.
+The freshmen application deadline for this school is May 1.
+The transfer application deadline is July 1.

-Here are some current data on important things to consider about The University of Tennessee at Chattanooga.
+Here are some vital information on important things to consider about The University of Tennessee at Chattanooga.

 Quick Facts